Mainland China reports 16 new COVID-19 cases vs 17 a day earlier | Health

 Mainland China reports 16 new COVID-19 cases vs 17 a day earlier

 Mainland China reported 16 new COVID-19 cases on Nov.
-20, down from 17 the previous day, with seven cases of local transmission and nine cases originating overseas, the country's health authority said on Saturday.
+20, down from 17 the previous day, with seven cases of local transmission and nine cases originating overseas, the National Health Commission said on Saturday.

-China's National Health Commission said in its daily bulletin that five of the local transmissions took place in Tianjin and two in Shanghai.
-Tianjin, which neighbours the capital Beijing, will launch a three-day universal screening programme covering nearly 3 million of its residents on Saturday.
+The Commission said in its daily bulletin that five of the local transmissions took place in Tianjin and two in Shanghai.
+Tianjin, which neighbours the capital Beijing, launched a three-day universal screening programme covering nearly 3 million of its residents on Saturday.

 It has so far reported an accumulated total of 86,414 COVID-19 cases, with the official death toll at 4,634.